openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    -05

-   * enforce same device flow for redirect-based OpenID4VP
+   * mandate support for same device flow for redirect-based OpenID4VP
    * change wallet attesation format from mandatory to recommended
    * update crypto suites to require at least ECDSA w/ P-256 and SHA-256 for verifying signed artificats; and made ecosystem-specific exceptions for crypto suites and hash algorithms if certain criteria is not met
    * removed intent_to_retain mandatory